"Medical terrorist" who allegedly tampered with IV bags indicted

 A Dallas County anesthesiologist dubbed a "medical terrorist" by the U.S. Attorney's Office has been indicted on 10 counts, CBS DFW reports.

-The indictment spells out five times in August when Dr. Ray Ortiz is accused of tampering with IV bags.
+The indictment spells out five instances in August when Dr. Ray Ortiz is accused of tampering with IV bags and five when he was allegedly involved in the "adulteration" of drugs.

 The indictment says patients were seriously injured in four of those cases.